 Mexico Study Abroad

 Don't just study abroad, study in solidarity!
-[Apply here]
+[Visit our new website to Apply]

 The Mexico Solidarity Network uses proceeds from the study abroad program to support our partner organizations in Mexico and also grassroots organizing at the Albany Park Autonomous Center in Chicago.
 Go here to learn more about how your tuition is spent and the reasoning behind this.